 Your pennies, nickels and dimes can help raise thousands of dollars a year that will be used to help people right here in your community.
 Every single penny of your contribution is tax deductible and goes toward helping others.

 Still have questions?
-Call the program administrator at 419-949-2909 or fill out the form below.
+Contact us by filling out the form below.